-We are committed to good corporate governance practices that promote the long-term interests of our shareholders, as well as our customers, employees, communities and other stakeholders, strengthen our Board of Directors ("Board" or "Board of Directors") and management accountability, and help build public trust.
-We strive to continue to monitor emerging best practices in corporate governance and adopt measures as appropriate.
+We are committed to good corporate governance practices that promote the long-term interests of our shareholders, customers, suppliers, employees, communities in which we operate and other stakeholders, strengthen our Board of Directors ("Board" or "Board of Directors") and management accountability, and help build public trust.
+We continue to monitor emerging best practices in corporate governance and adopt measures as appropriate.
 The following is a summary of our corporate governance practices.
 More details are provided under the "Corporate Governance" section of this Proxy Statement.

 Throughout this Proxy Statement, we may interchangeably refer to "non-employee directors" or "independent directors" or "independent, non-employee directors."
-All three terms refer to the same seven non-employee directors who are also independent, which includes all directors except for Mr. Petratis who serves as our President, Chairman and CEO.
+All three terms refer to the same group of non-employee directors who are also independent, which includes all directors except for Mr. Petratis who serves as our President, Chairman and CEO.